Malene Rydahl: Career

-In 2020, she published a third book, titled Je te réponds... moi non plus ('To reply or not to reply') and released by French publisher Flammarion, in which she examines "non-response", a social phenomenon that has exploded with the ever growing possibilities of digital communication in our lives (emails, instant messaging, social networks ...).
+She published in 2020 a third book, titled Je te réponds... moi non plus ('To reply or not to reply') and released by French publisher Flammarion, in which she examines "non-response", a social phenomenon that has exploded with the ever growing possibilities of digital communication in our lives (emails, instant messaging, social networks ...).
+With L’Empathie, ça s’apprend (2024), she describes the benefits of empathy from an early age, but also in the workplace.

+Teaching, public speaking and other commitments

 Rydahl is a lecturer at the prestigious French business school HEC Executive Education and at Sciences Po Paris where she teaches about the Danish leadership model.
 Since 2021, she is Senior Advisor at Boston Consulting Group specialized in well-being and performance.

-Other commitments

-Malene Rydahl was part of the advisory committee at the creation of the Positive Economy Forum led by French economist, writer and public servant Jacques Attali and under the sponsorship of the President of France.
-She supports Europe Tomorrow, a French social start-up which aims at mapping local social and environmental innovations across Europe, by being a member of its advisory board.

-She is Goodwill ambassador of Copenhagen since 2014.
-She is also an associate of the Danish startup 42° Raw, a healthy 100% plant based fast food concept.
-The company has 4 restaurants in Copenhagen.
+As a speaker, Malene Rydahl takes part in various events organized by international corporations, public institutions and non-profit organizations on happiness at work and management practices.
+Among other interventions, Malene Rydahl was invited in February 2016 by Ángel Gurría, secretary general of the OECD, to present her work to the organization's experts.
+She has also spoken at the École nationale d'administration – France's national school for the highest civil servants – and she gave a TEDx talk at the INSEAD business school in Singapore in 2015.